 Letter from the SGA President

-Freshmen year, I never thought I’d find myself in this position but I feel so honored to have made it this far.
+During my freshman year I never would have imagined running for SGA president, but I feel so honored to have made it this far.